Adolescent sexuality in the United States: Father-daughter communication

 Studies have suggested that fathers generally tend to avoid sexual conversations with their children.
 Many fathers have uncertainties on how to start to the conversation.
 Other times, they simply put the initiative on their daughters to come to them with questions or issues.
 Even when the conversation is launched, fathers tend to be judgmental or to talk only about abstinence.
 Fathers are more likely to forbid daughters from having sex when they talk.
 Wilson et al. (2010) found that some fathers felt that talking about the potential consequences of sex was easier than talking about sex itself.
 Fathers overall tend to apply more orders when they talk to their daughters than to give them unbiased information or simply to listen and try to give them their best advice.

 Hutchinson and Cederbaum (2011) studied father-daughter communication and found that increased father-daughter communication delayed sexual debut and decreased the frequency of engagement in sexual intercourse.
 They also found that responsible sexual behavior among adolescent females was associated with positive father-daughter communication regarding men, dating, sex, and marriage.
 On the other hand, fathers who were absent had been linked to higher rates of sexual activity and teen pregnancy among female adolescents.
-Fathers have a greater impact on daughters than they think but fail to recognize that because they believe that they should be discussing sex with their daughters, or they simply leave it to the mothers.
+Fathers have a greater impact on daughters than they think but fail to recognize that because they believe that they shouldn't be discussing sex with their daughters, or they simply leave it to the mothers.